nejidevelops/Quiz-Board/README.md

 * HTML - which was used to develope the structure off the pages.

 * CSS - which was used to style the User Interface.

+* JS - which was used to functionalize the web app

 MIT License